 (3) Employers are not required to place employees provided by temporary services, staffing agencies, contractors and subcontractors on any access-to-hours list.

-To develop the proposed rules, OLS held eight meetings with stakeholders representing worker advocate and business representatives.
+To develop the proposed rules, OLS held eight meetings with stakeholders representing worker advocates and business representatives.
 In addition, the Labor Standards Advisory Commission played an important advisory role in the development of the rules.

 “I want to thank our committed stakeholders and the Labor Standards Advisory Commission for the hours they spent reviewing the legislation and pinpointing the areas that need clarification,” said Dylan Orr, Director of the Seattle Office of Labor Standards, which is responsible for enforcing the ordinance.
 “Their experience and insights as employers and workers’ representatives made it possible to develop a comprehensive set of draft rules for this groundbreaking new law.”